jpaulogg/vim-simplified-surround/README.md

 This plugin was written in an attempt to be simple enough that users could make any changes directly to it.
 I believe that this gives users more control and a wider range of possible changes.
 In addition, the script has comments that help to make some customizations (for example, to creating custom pairs).
-It's almost as simple as doing it on your `vimrc`.
+It's almost as simple as doing it on your vimrc.

 If you prefere something that provides global variables and options that you can set from your vimrc, you should keep with Tpope's [vim-surround](https://github.com/tpope/vim-surround).